 This siege of Boston led to the removal of Thomas Gage and the promotion of Sir William Howe.
-Once in command Howe organized an assault on Breed's Hill that resulted in a large number of casualties.
+Once in command, Howe organized an assault on Breed's Hill that resulted in a large number of casualties.
 Although the British forces took the field at the Battle of Bunker Hill, they did not break the siege.

-The Organization of the Army:
+The Organization of the Army

 The Continental Army was the predecessor to the United States Army.
 However, it was not well organized.
-When George Washington took control of the newly formed army in 1775 he inherited a collection of local militias.
-Throughout the entire war he strived to create a regular army that would "look the British in the eye."
+When George Washington took control of the newly formed army in 1775, he inherited a collection of local militias.
+Throughout the entire war, he strived to create a regular army that would "look the British in the eye."

 The organization of the army was a process and endured reforms throughout the conflict:

-- Initially General Washington organized the gaggle of New England militia into three divisions, six brigades and thirty-eight regiments.
+- Initially, General Washington organized the gaggle of New England militia into three divisions, six brigades, and thirty-eight regiments.
 Divisions can range anywhere from 10,000 - 30,000 men.

-- After the crisis of 1775 when enlistments ran up the Continental Congress instituted a 3 year contract rather than a term of six months or a year.
+- After the crisis of 1775, when enlistments ran up, the Continental Congress instituted a 3-year contract rather than a term of six months or a year.

 However, they would become a point of frustration for many of the commanders of the Continental Army.
 George Washington viewed the militia as worthless in a traditional battle and believed them to be useful only in skirmishes.
 Nathanael Greene shared the same frustration.

 The backbone of the Continental Army was its militia, but there were many causes for concern:

 - The militia could not fight a traditional European war.
-When faced with British regulars in open field they would flee the field without even firing a shot.
+When faced with British regulars in open fields, they would flee the field without even firing a shot.
 Examples of this can be seen at Kip's Bay, White Plains, Camden, and Guilford Courthouse.

 - They were untrained in traditional army behavior.
-They often practiced bad hygiene which led to the spread of disease.
+They often practiced bad hygiene, which led to the spread of disease.